Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 #### pKey

 A unique, auto-generated identifier for a mobile app that was configured in Adobe Campaign Standard.
-After you configured this extension in Experience Platform Launch, configure your Launch mobile property in Campaign Standard.
+After you configure this extension in Experience Platform Launch, configure your Launch mobile property in Campaign Standard.
 For more information, see [Setting up your Adobe Launch application in Adobe Campaign](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html#SettingupyourAdobeExperiencePlatformLaunchapplicationinAdobeCampaign).

-When the configuration in Campaign is successful, the pKey is automatically generated and configured in Experience Platform Launch Campaign extension for successful validation.
+After the configuration is successful in Campaign, the pKey is automatically generated and configured in Experience Platform Launch Campaign extension for a successful validation.

 #### MCIAS region